mamedov-ma/order-book/Readme.md

 ```

 ### Thoughts on impementation:
 `Current time complecity for insert and lookup is logarithmic O(log[size]), and linear O(n) for erase and print.
-We could use unordered container as well, then lookup and insertion would be O(N) in worst case, but print would be much of a problem, since it must be ordered.`
+We could use unordered container as well, then lookup and insertion would be O(N) in worst case, but print would be much of a problem, since it must be sorted every time.
+So, in order to chose proper algorithm, we have to analyse how often we are going to perform each of these operations.
+Also, important thing to mention, is that we could use something something like std::pmr::monotonic_buffer_resource, or some "in-house" allocator, wich will allow us avoid heap allocations to the certain degree, and therefore increase performance of rmw operations on our OrderBook object`